tidalmigrations/tidalmigrations.github.io/pages/user guides/exporting_move_groups_to_csv.md

     ./move_group_to_csv.sh > move_group.csv

-Now the data you need for your server migration is in the file move_group.csv.
+Now the data you need for your server migration is in the file move_group.csv and can be imported into Rivermeadow.